 - Your employer and/or provider may be able to get additional support

 Many young people with difficulties and disabilities are ready for an apprenticeship, but for those not quite ready, Traineeships are a great option.
 Other opportunities such as supported internships may also be available.
-If you are not sure what level you are at, local organisations like Yellow Submarine have programmes which can help check your skills and build your confidence to work.
+If you are not sure what level you are at, local colleges and other organisations have programmes which can help check your skills and build your confidence to work.

 Crucial: Your learning provider will always support you to achieve level 1 or 2 in Maths and English if you are capable of achieving this level.